 Elisabeth Stitt is the author of Parenting as a Second Language: A Guidebook for Joyfully Navigating the Trials, Triumphs and Tribulations of Parenthood and the founder of Joyful Parenting Coaching.
-Before that she was a teacher in the Redwood City School District (Redwood City, CA) for 25 years--mostly English and Language Arts to mostly middle school students.
+A teacher in the Redwood City School District (Redwood City, CA) for 25 years, Elisabeth brings over 50 thousand direct contact hours with kids of all ages.
+Having taught over 3000 students, she has seen all kinds of kids and all kinds of families.

 In addition to her interactions with thousands of students and parents, Elisabeth is the the mother and step-mother to three adult children.
 Now that her own kids have left the nest, she spends her free time baby sitting for families around Mountain View, CA where she lives with her husband and mother-in-law.
 She is known for her wisdom and warmth and sheer love for all things kid.
-Elisabeth is especially gifted at getting parents to tap into their own inner child, so they can do more than just go through the motions of parenting.
+Elisabeth is especially gifted at getting parents to tap into their own inner child, so they can access the empathy that will help their children self regulate and do more than just go through the motions of parenting.

 About Joyful Parenting Coaching